aurimasmb/carbonoffsets/Offset Retailers/Cool Effect/cooleffect.md

 ## Questions:

 * Could you explain your carbon financing process?
 When does Cool Effect actually purchase offsets?
 Do the projects take on loans?
+* Could you talk a little bit about Cool Effect finances?
+Are you recieving donations from large corporate sponsors?
+Why has so much been spent on marketing?
 * Could you talk a little bit about your project selection process?